perkexchange/github-action/README.md

 Store your Perk.Exchange **Campaign secret** in a repository secret.
 Use the example workflow below as a base and modify to suit your needs.
 You can also refer to this repository's workflow.

+**IMPORTANT**: Secrets are not passed to workflows that are triggered by a pull request from a fork. https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets

 ### Example workflow

 ```yaml